What are you looking for?

 Bachelor Level Programs

-BA Software engineering BA Computer engineering, BA Creative Media and Game Technologies, BA Communicaton & Multimedia Design, BA Communication
+BA Software engineering (4 years) BA Computer engineering (4 years) BA Creative Media and Game Technologies (4 years) BA Communication & Multimedia Design (4 years) BA Communication (4 years) BA Applied Data Science and Artificial Intelligence (4 years)

 Master Level Programs